voidz0r/squire/README.md

    		Basically, it maps a URI (e.g. ```/blog/show/1```) to a callback (e.g. ```BlogController::showAction(1)```).
 Routing is used in MVC frameworks.
-   * 	**Http**: a component to handle HTTP requests/responses.
-It will support headers/cookies manipulations and a lot more.

 Why should I use Squire?
 ------------------------